Updated March 15, 2022

-With Google becoming more and more selective in what information they give website owners, it’s imperative that you are investing in the right tools to take your keyword research to the next level, so you can be competitive in this very lucrative market.
+With Google becoming more and more selective in what information they give website owners, it’s critical that you are investing in the right tools to take your keyword research to the next level so that you can remain competitive.

 - Jack’s Sandal Shack — An online-only eCommerce sandal retailer

 Your list should be rather long.
 Write down anything you can think of related to your niche or business.
 If you are new to your niche or business, one of the best ways to think about topics and categories related to it is to search forums, like Reddit or Quora, to see what questions people are asking.

 Your goal is to find your customers’ “pain points” — what problem they’re trying to solve with your product or service.
 This is where you can get more specific.
 For instance, Jack may think about people who want to know the “best men’s sandals for hiking.”

 As you are writing down these ideas, think about the intent that someone would have when searching for something.

 The user’s search intent is a very important part of keyword performance.
 Search intent is the reason why people perform a specific search.
 There are four main reasons that people search for things:

 - Informational intent: want to know the answer to a specific question or more about a topic

 - Navigational intent: trying to get to a specific page

 - Transactional intent: browsing with the intent to buy something